What is Bluetooth?

 Conclusion

-Bluetooth is a short range wireless communication technology which enables devices such as mobile phones, computers, and peripherals to transfer data or voice wirelessly over short distances.
+Bluetooth is a short-range wireless communication technology that enables devices such as mobile phones, computers, and peripherals to transfer data or voice wirelessly over short distances.

 Bluetooth is used for various purposes.
 Why are you using Bluetooth?
 Let us know in the Comment section.